Your Guide to

 + Claims

-The majority of our expenses goes toward protecting you through claims management and defense.
+The majority of our expenses go toward protecting you through claims management and defense.

 + Operating cost